 In PwC’s US Remote Work Survey 2021, 55% of employees would now prefer to work 3+ days a week from home, whereas 68% of employers wanted them in the office 3+ days a week to keep a strong company culture.
 While finding the right balance is going to be a question for the future, it’s clear to see that remote work is here to stay for the long haul.

-While you may have put systems into place to make work from home possible during Covid, it’s important that they now lock down security properly, if you haven’t already.
-Here are our top five security recommendations when working remotely to help you make that happen.
+While you may have put systems into place to make work from home possible during Covid, it’s important that they now lock down remote work security properly, if you haven’t already.
+Here are our top five work-from-home WFH security recommendations to help you make that happen.

 1. A Secure Web Gateway (SWG) for all users